-This event is a brilliant opportunity to meet and collaborate with research students from around the world, to present your work in a friendly and encouraging environment, and to meet and engage with some of Lancaster’s renowned academic staff.
+This two day event runs from the 26th to 27th of June 2017 and is a fantastic opportunity to meet with research students from around the world, discuss your work in a friendly and encouraging environment and engage with some of Lancaster’s renowned academic staff.
 The Intellectual Party is more than just another conference – it combines academic challenge with a lot of fun as well!

-In 2016 we will be holding a ‘Three Minute Thesis’ competition with a grand prize of £50 up for grabs, as well as great runner up prizes for the most creative, entertaining and intriguing three minute presentations.
-If you think you would like try out a novel and fun way of communicating your research be sure to register your interest when you submit your abstract: we will then email you all the details you need to get involved.
+There will be a ‘Three Minute Thesis’ competition with a grand prize of £25 up for grabs, as well as great runner up prizes for the most creative, entertaining and intriguing three minute presentations.

-There will be a chance to join other Intellectual Party goers in a game of floorball (don’t forget your trainers!) and the two days will be brought to a close with a spectacular Grand Finale.
-Photographs of previous Intellectual Parties can be found here.
+There will be a chance to join other Intellectual Party goers in a game of floorball (don’t forget your trainers!), a BBQ dinner and a mass book launch.
+The two days will be brought to a close with a spectacular Grand Finale – in which staff compete for the coveted Intellectual party trophy.

 We have around 70 participants from a variety of disciplines across the social sciences, and from many countries including Algeria, Australia, Austria, Colombia, Denmark, France, Germany, Indonesia, Malaysia, Mauritius, the Netherlands, Pakistan, Spain, Sweden, Taiwan and the UK.